bevyengine/rfcs/rfcs/39-traits-queries.md

   fn command(critting_entity: Entity) -> impl Command{}
 }

-// This query returns any entity that just crit, and has at list one component with the `OnCrit` trait fn crit_system(query: Query<(Entity, &mut Damage, AnyOf<&(dyn OnCrit)>), With<Crit>>, mut commands: Commands){
+// This query returns any entity that just crit, and has at least one component with the `OnCrit` trait fn crit_system(query: Query<(Entity, &mut Damage, AnyOf<&(dyn OnCrit)>), With<Crit>>, mut commands: Commands){
  for (entity, mut damage, on_crit_effects) in query.iter_mut(){
   // `on_crit_effects` is an iterator of components, all of whom are guaranteed to have the `OnCrit` trait